mjpritchard/test-decap-help/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 {{<link "https://www.nomachine.com/download-enterprise#NoMachine-Enterprise-Client" >}}appropriate version of the NoMachine Enterprise Client{{</link>}}
 from NoMachine.
 That page contains links to several different products:
-**The only one you need to install is "NoMachine Enterprise Client".**
+**The only one you need to install is NoMachine Enterprise Client.**

 Versions are available for Windows, Mac and Linux.
 You may need privileges on your local machine in order to install the software so you may need to ask for help from your local IT helpdesk.

-Note that **"Nomachine Enterprise Client"** is a different application to the "Nomachine Enterprise Desktop" or "Nomachine" available from the more publicised download links on the NoMachine website or other applications in the NoMachine suite: the desktop edition contains additional components to enable remote access to
+Note that **Nomachine Enterprise Client** is a different application to the "Nomachine Enterprise Desktop" or "Nomachine" available from the more publicised download links on the NoMachine website or other applications in the NoMachine suite: the desktop edition contains additional components to enable remote access to